AdaCore/spark2014/docs/lrm/source/packages.rst

-3. The preceding two rules notwithstanding, an object or state abstraction whose Part_Of aspect refers to a task or protected unit is not (directly) part of the visible state or hidden state of any package (see TBD).
+3. The preceding two rules notwithstanding, an object or state abstraction whose Part_Of aspect refers to a task or protected unit is not (directly) part of the visible state or hidden state of any package (see section :ref:`tasks-and-synchronization`).

 .. _etu-abstract_state: